variablecolor/sdk/docs/android-readme.md

 # Variable SDK Demo
 This demo project shows basic usage of the VariableSDK framework.
-The sdk is broken into to major parts:
+The sdk is broken down into 2 major parts:

 ##### *Bluetooth Functionality*
 - Various means of Bluetooth connection to a ColorInstrument (aka ColorMuse, Spectro1, etc).